mkarner07/mkarner07.github.io/_posts/2023/2023-11-02-Mastering-Innovation-The-Lean-Startup.md

 This methodology has redefined innovation, offering a structured approach to learning, adapting, and achieving business success.
 Whether you're a startup entrepreneur or part of an established organization, embracing the Lean Startup principles can unlock new possibilities and drive meaningful change.

-If you got interested in the Lean Startup, check out the full book "[The Lean Startup](https://amzn.to/3Mal2tB)" by Eric Ries.
+If you got interested in the Lean Startup, check out the full book "The Lean Startup" by Eric Ries.

+---

+*If you want to purchase the full book, please feel free to use [this affiliate link](https://amzn.to/3Mal2tB).
+When you make a purchase using this link, I receive a small commission.
+However, I strongly urge you to prioritize supporting your local bookstore whenever you decide to buy a book.*